pinojs/pino/docs/api.md

 A `pino.extreme` instance can also be used to reopen closed files (for example, for some log rotation scenarios), see [Reopening log files](/docs/help.md#reopening).

+On AWS Lambda we recommend to call `extreme.flushSync()` at the end of each function execution to avoid losing data.

 * See [`destination` parameter](#destination)
 * See [`sonic-boom` ⇗](https://github.com/mcollina/sonic-boom)